Jane Willis

 As a lawyer, Willis has twenty years of experience representing clients in complex business litigation and antitrust matters, including business disputes and class actions.
 As a part of her antitrust practice, Willis has represented many of the firm's clients in mergers and acquisitions subject to antitrust merger review and investigation by the U.S. Department of Justice Antitrust Division and the Federal Trade Commission.
 Willis has been interviewed for her litigation and antitrust experience by various publications including The Wall Street Journal, Fortune, Legal Times, Competition Law360, Modern Healthcare, Reuters and Bloomberg News Services.

 Recognition

 Willis is recognized nationally as a top antitrust attorney.
 The researchers at Chambers USA have ranked Willis as one of America's Leading Lawyers for Business for nearly 20 years.

 Personal life

-Willis is married to former Massachusetts Secretary of Transportation, Richard A. Davey, who is currently the President of the New York City Transit Authority.
+Willis is married to former Massachusetts Secretary of Transportation, Richard A. Davey, who also held the position of President of the New York City Transit Authority from 2022 to 2024.